google/sbom-conformance/README.md

 This is a package-level check that passes if the [Package SPDX Identifier](https://spdx.github.io/spdx-spec/v2.3/package-information/#72-package-spdx-identifier-field) field is present and conforms to `SPDXRef-<idstring>` where `idstring` only contains letters, numbers, `.`, and/or `-`.

+#### Package SPDXID Uniqueness

+This is a top-level check that passes if the [Package SPDX Identifier](https://spdx.github.io/spdx-spec/v2.3/package-information/#72-package-spdx-identifier-field) field is unique among all packages.

 #### Download Location

 This is a package-level check that passes if the [Package Download Location](https://spdx.github.io/spdx-spec/v2.3/package-information/#77-package-download-location-field) field is present and not empty.